puppetlabs/puppetlabs-panos/docs/02-using-with-puppet-device/01-install-prerequisites/README.md

 ```

 2. Get a Palo Alto device to connect to.
 You can use a live device if you have one, otherwise you can:
     - Download a Palo Alto VM.
-If you are a Palo Alto customer, you may have VMs that you can run in [Virtual Box]    (https://www.virtualbox.org/), or
+If you are a Palo Alto customer, you may have VMs that you can run in [Virtual Box](https://www.virtualbox.org/), or
     - Get a free trial for a Palo Alto VM on the [AWS marketplace](https://aws.amazon.com/marketplace/seller-profile?id=0ed48363-5064-4d47-b41b-a53f7c937314), or
     - If you are a Puppet employee, we have licenses for VMs that you can run in Virtual Box, or you can get an image from vmpooler.